 Transfer and Graduation Rates

-Student Right to Know (SRTK) refers to a Federally-mandated public disclosure of a college's Completion Rate and Transfer Rate.
-The intent of SRTK is to provide to the consumer a statistic of comparable effectiveness that they can use in the determination of college choice.
+Student Right to Know (SRTK) refers to a Federally-mandated public disclosure of a college's Completion Rate and Transfer-Out Rate.
+The intent of SRTK is to provide to the consumer a statistic of comparable effectiveness that they can use when choosing a college.
 All colleges nationwide are effectively required to participate in the disclosure of rates.

 In compliance with the Student Right to Know and Campus Security Act of 1990, Grays Harbor College makes available its completion and transfer rates to all current and prospective students.

 If you need an alternative version of this information, please contact firstname.lastname@example.org.